 HOW TO HOST AN EXCEPTIONAL WINE TASTING PARTY

-But before we get on to tasting there are a few things you and your guests can do to aid your enjoyment of the wine…
+Hold your horses, before we get on to actually tasting the wine there are a few things you and your guests can do to add to your enjoyment of the wine (if that’s possible)…

 HOLDING THE GLASS – BY THE STEM

 By holding the glass by the stem you keep the wine at the right temperature, it will not be warmed up by the heat of your hands – it should be served chilled if white and just under room temperature if red.

 Also, by holding the glass by the stem you get a better look at the wine.

 We can learn so much about the wine just by looking and swirling the wine around in the glass.

 Age – red wine tends to lose colour with age – changing from dark, rich purples to lighter, bricky reds.
 White wines do the opposite - they gain colour moving from light, pale lemony whites to a deeper gold.

 Alcohol content – “more legs, more legless” if you swirl the wine around in the glass you will see a film form on the inside.
 From the top of this film, “legs” or “tears” will drop, the more you see of these droplets, the higher the alcohol content.